aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/renderer-1/render/_index.md

 ## Render(*[IDevice](../../idevice/), CancellationToken, params TSource[]*) {#render_1}

-Defines a method for rendering multiple !:TSources into a specific [`IDevice`](../../idevice/), using a cancellation token to request cancellation of the operation.
+Defines a method for rendering multiple *TSource*s into a specific [`IDevice`](../../idevice/), using a cancellation token to request cancellation of the operation.

 ```csharp
 public abstract void Render(IDevice device, CancellationToken cancellationToken,